v1r7u/cloud_computing_old/demo_steps_docs/01-what-is-cloud_cloud-gui.md

 6. Support Request and troubleshooting

     All resources have ***Support + troubleshooting*** tab.
-If you define your issue criterias, Azure portal might suggest documentation, dashboards, troubleshoot steps.
+If you define your issue criteria, Azure portal might suggest documentation, dashboards, troubleshoot steps.
 If you have paid support, you can also leave a support-request.

     ![support](../files/01-what-is-cloud_cloud-gui/08-support.png)